-30 Ways to Boost Immunity Right Now
+30 Ways to Strengthen Your Immunity

 Incorporate these easy-to-enact tips today to ward off invaders and fortify your health.

 Health crises of any kind — local, national or (like the current coronavirus), global in scale — are a wake-up call for all of us.
 As one of my patients recently said, “There’s nothing like a potential pandemic to make you think about upping your immunity.”
-Dark humor aside, she makes a good point: Boosting immunity needs to become a top priority.
+Dark humor aside, she makes a good point: Strengthening immunity needs to become a top priority.

 In addition to closely following the protocols recommended by the Centers for Disease Control (CDC) and the World Health Organization to protect against infection, it’s also important to incorporate as many immunity-boosting behaviors as possible into your daily routine, the sooner the better.
 Your mission: to fortify your body against opportunistic invaders, making it harder for them to take hold in your system.

 Start with a multi-pronged approach that includes health-supporting foods and immunity-boosting supplements, as well as reinforcing the behaviors and habits that can help keep you well.
 Here is a round-up of 30 of my favorite easy, do-right-now tips to help kick your immunity into gear.
-(For more, check out this helpful recent piece from The New York Times and again, the current recommendations from the CDC.)

 Think of Food as an Edible Medicine Cabinet